SciCompMod/memilio/cpp/memilio/io/README.md

 The default serialization is less flexible than the serialize and deserialize functions and has additional
 requirements:
 - The class must be default constructible.
-  - A *private* default constructor can be used by marking the struct `DefaultFactory` as a friend.
+  - If there is a default constructor that is *private*, it can still be used by marking the struct `DefaultFactory` as a friend.
 For the example above, the line `friend DefaultFactory<Foo>;` would be added to the class definition.
   - Alternatively, you may provide a specialization of the struct `DefaultFactory`.
 For more details, view the struct's documentation.
 - Every class member must be added to `Members` exactly once, and the provided names must be unique.